solita/laundry/README.md

     ./build-and-run.sh -p 7777

+### Running on Windows
+You can run this in WSL but the distro has to be WSL version 2.
+The Docker socket won't have correct ownership otherwise.

 ### Running on Mac
 Mac users might need to run the laundry container with `--user=root`, because the Docker socket has `root:root` ownership in the container.